Estimate Time8 min

 COBRA pros

-• COBRA provides coverage for at least at least 18 months (to a maximum of 36 months), giving you time to find more permanent coverage.
+• COBRA provides coverage for at least 18 months (to a maximum of 36 months), giving you time to find more permanent coverage.

 • COBRA makes it easier to keep your existing doctors and pharmacists who might be out of network when you switch to a new plan.